Fernando Lugris: Diplomatic career

 Ambassador Lugris was designated as Ambassador Extraordinary and Plenipotentiary of Uruguay to the People's Republic of China and to the Republic of Mongolia in 2015.
 Before that, he went on becoming the first Permanent Representative of Uruguay to the United Nations Environment Programme (UNEP) and the United Nations Human Settlements Programme (UN-Habitat).
 During that time he was also designated as Deputy Director General of the Political Affairs department of the Ministry of Foreign Affairs of Uruguay.

 Lugris environmental work gained widespread recognition after becoming the Chair of the Intergovernmental Negotiating Committee (INC) which led to the creation of the Minamata Convention on Mercury, an international treaty designed to protect human health and the environment from anthropogenic emissions and releases of mercury and mercury compounds.

 He also became the Political Focal Point of Uruguay to the Global Environmental Facility (GEF) acting as an advisor to the Uruguayan Government during the 4th GEF and as a representative of the LAC recipient countries at the GEF5 replenishment process.

 He was the National Coordinator of Uruguay of UNASUR, in charge of the Uruguayan Presidency of the South American Union of Nations.

 His first post as a diplomat serving the Ministry of Foreign Affairs of Uruguay was Geneva, Switzerland, acting as a Secretary at the Permanent Mission of Uruguay to the UN and the World Trade Organization (WTO).

 He was Deputy Head of Mission of the Embassy of Uruguay in Berlin, Germany.

+Since October 2025 he serves as Director General for cultural affairs of Ministry of Foreign Affairs.